gaikwadsanjeevv/System_Design/SD_README.md

 - A failure detector is the component of a node that we can use to identify other nodes that have failed.

 #### ⚙️ Properties of Failure Detectors (Concise)
-Completeness: How well the detector finds actual crashed nodes.
+- Completeness: How well the detector finds actual crashed nodes.
-Accuracy: How often it avoids false alarms (wrongly declaring a node as failed).
+- Accuracy: How often it avoids false alarms (wrongly declaring a node as failed).

 ✅ Perfect Failure Detector
-Detects all real failures (complete).
+- Detects all real failures (complete).
-Makes no mistakes (accurate).
+- Makes no mistakes (accurate).
 ❌ Not possible in fully asynchronous systems.

 #### Stateless System.
-Doesn’t remember past requests
+- Doesn’t remember past requests
-Works only with current input
+- Works only with current input
-No stored data between calls
+- No stored data between calls
 Example:
 A price calculator service that gets product price and discount from other services every time — it doesn’t store anything.
-#### `1Stateful System
+#### Stateful System
 - Remembers past interactions
 - Keeps data like session info or user activity
 - Future behavior may depend on past input